 - High contrast (black ink on white paper, white ink on blue or kelly green paper)

-- Capital letter at beginning of the sentence (not all caps)
+- A capital letter at the beginning of the sentence (not all caps)

 - During treatment, tent the paper and keep it horizontal on the table